evanx/webserva/README.md

 - "open" keyspaces have a randomly-generated name that you can keep secret, or share
 - keyspaces you create on account are private by default
 - private access is via client certs you have authorised on your account
-- you can publish specific keyspaces for read-only web access via CloudFlare CDN
+- you can publish specific keyspaces for read-only web access via CDN
 - "permutable" keyspaces can be shared e.g. for registries, message hubs and metrics aggregators

 <img src='http://evanx.github.io/images/rquery/rh.png'/>